 If you just want to visit the highlights or have a limited amount of time in Germany, one day in Cologne will be enough to get a good sense of what the city has to offer.
 You can explore the riverfront, walk through the Old Town, and visit the famous Cologne Cathedral all within a few hours.

-If you want to dive deeper into the city’s history and culture, 2 days in Cologne is great too.
+If you want to dive deeper into the city’s history and culture, 2 days are great too.
 More than one day will allow you more time to take in the city at your own pace.
 You can spread out your visits to museums and even have some free time to relax in local parks or along the River Rhine and get a bit outside the tourist center of Cologne.

 Getting To & Around Cologne